 Learn to Do Home Repair and Improvement Projects

 It is amazing to me that so many people won't even consider doing their own simple home repair or home improvement tasks.
-My own parents came out of the depression era of the 1940s when use of a repairman or even a simple handyman was limited to projects or tasks too large for one person or when specialized equipment or knowledge was required and I have the same concept as a result.
+My own parents came out of the depression era of the 1940s when the use of a repairman or even a simple handyman was limited to projects or tasks too large for one person or when specialized equipment or knowledge was required, and I have the same concept as a result.

-While some of the reason for not doing their own home repair work is that some people are simply unwilling (too tired, too busy etc.) I believe the biggest single reason is lack of knowledge.
+While some of the reason for not doing their own home repair work is that some people are simply unwilling (too tired, too busy, etc.) I believe the biggest single reason is lack of knowledge.
 Most people don't know how to fix a broken door frame or a leaky faucet and are thus afraid to even start such a project.
 At the same time they won't try to learn; to practice on their own home is a scary thought as they really don't know how and have often never used even the simplest of hand tools or may not own any tools at all.
 This is not a very good reason, though, and I will explain why I believe that.

 As I've indicated, I grew up with the idea of doing my own home repair and home improvement tasks.
-Even though my father may have done his own work I didn't learn much from him - while I may have "helped" as a young child by the time I was old enough to actually learn such things I wasn't interested and my father had changed jobs and wasn't home very much anyway.
-I had to learn myself and it has been through experience that I have done that and you can too.
+Even though my father may have done his own work I didn't learn much from him, while I may have "helped" as a young child by the time I was old enough to actually learn such things I wasn't interested and my father had changed jobs and wasn't home very much anyway.
+I had to learn myself, and it has been through experience that I have done that and you can too.
 The only time I've had any kind of professional help in my home has been to work on the heating/AC systems; I simply don't have the equipment nor specialized knowledge of air conditioning compressors to do that kind of work.
-I have done all other work myself and over the years I have saved myself countless dollars, have usually effected repairs far quicker than I could have gotten a repairman out to do the same job and you can do the same thing.
+I have done all other work myself, and over the years I have saved myself countless dollars, have usually effected repairs far quicker than I could have gotten a repairman out to do the same job and you can do the same thing.

-OK, I believe.
-What's next?
+OK, I Believe.
+What's Next?

 Perhaps your task is a leaky faucet (one of my own recent projects was a leaky bathtub faucet).
-If possible do some research on the internet - try to find the manufacturer and see if there is an "exploded" drawing available showing how the faucet is put together with all the parts.
+If possible do some research on the internet, try to find the manufacturer and see if there is an "exploded" drawing available showing how the faucet is put together with all the parts.
 Perhaps a friend is more knowledgeable and will contribute a couple of hours to help walk you through the project.
-In my case neither was possible - the faucet was 35 years old and buried in the wall.
+In my case neither was possible: the faucet was 35 years old and buried in the wall.
 A salesman at a home improvement store might be able to help if he has a model number to work from; repair kits are often available for such work and contain instructions.
 It was just such a salesman that, given the exterior parts of my faucet, was able to point me to the parts I needed for a repair job.

-If your task requires taking something apart such as a toilet or faucet (and it usually does) make sure that any house system such as water or electricity are turned off.
+If your task requires taking something apart such as a toilet or faucet (and it usually does) make sure that any house system such as water or electricity is turned off.
 For example, you would not want to have your hands in a garbage disposal when someone turns the switch on!
-Never forget the safety end of the job - always turn off the appropriate circuit breaker or water valves and don't depend on switches or faucet handles.
+Never forget the safety end of the job, always turn off the appropriate circuit breaker or water valves and don't depend on switches or faucet handles.
 If this means working in the dark while you change a light fixture, for example, use a flashlight or a lamp with an extension cord.
 Work safely at all times.

-It may take a while to figure out just how to take an item apart - screws may be hidden by covering trim or tape or it may not come apart as it looks like it should.
-Nevertheless, you can do it - just keep trying until you find out how.
+It may take a while to figure out just how to take an item apart: screws may be hidden by covering trim or tape, or it may not come apart as it looks like it should.
+Nevertheless, you can do it, just keep trying until you find out how.
 The O-rings I needed to replace in a kitchen faucet were under a plastic trim piece that simply lifted off without removing the faucet.
 It took me 30 minutes to figure that out and 5 minutes to replace them and reassemble the faucet.
 It's part of doing your own work, to learn how things come apart, but it can be done with perseverance and a belief that you can do it.

-Once your item is apart it is usually apparent what is wrong with a little study.
+Once your item is apart, it is usually apparent what is wrong with a little study.
 Try to figure out how it works and what might be wrong with it.
 Often the best course of action is to simply replace the entire thing, as in toilet hardware.
 It might be a little cheaper if particular parts can be found, (O rings for a faucet are a good example) but you're still ahead of the game to buy a complete unit rather than have a repairman fix it.

 Reassembly is usually a snap; you already know how it goes back together.
 If it is a complex assembly, as some faucets are, it is wise to carefully lay out the pieces as they are removed so that you have a record of how it goes back together.

-Repair and replacement jobs
+Repair and Replacement Jobs

 It's all part of learning new things.
-No one learned to ride a bike without falling off a few times and you will do the same in learning each new task.
-It may even end costing you more instead of saving when you break or lose something - that's all right because you won't repeat the mistake and extend the experience to other tasks you will perform.
+No one learned to ride a bike without falling off a few times, and you will do the same in learning each new task.
+It may even end costing you more instead of saving when you break or lose something, that's all right because you won't repeat the mistake and extend the experience to other tasks you will perform.

 As you complete a repair job or home improvement project you will not only have satisfaction in knowing that you did it yourself, you will also gain confidence to tackle larger jobs in the home improvement category.
-You might need to learn to finish drywall or you might want a new floor somewhere; there will be little out of your range as you gain experience in working around your home.
+You might need to learn to finish drywall, or you might want a new floor somewhere; there will be little out of your range as you gain experience in working around your home.

 I have recently helped my son in his first home as he has accomplished his own home repair and improvement tasks.
 He used to be one of the people afraid to start a project as he knew nothing at all of home repair work, but has now expressed a great deal of pride in his accomplishments.
-Although he has me as a mentor in his work, it has not really been necessary - I serve mostly to prevent small mistakes that might cost time or some small amount of money.
+Although he has me as a mentor in his work, it has not really been necessary; I serve mostly to prevent small mistakes that might cost time or some small amount of money.
 He is, as you are, quite capable of learning these things by himself and just needs a small push to get started.
-Hopefully I have given some of that push to you as well; get some tools and "go to school" in your home - it is more than worth the effort.
+Hopefully, I have given some of that push to you as well; get some tools and "go to school" in your home, it is more than worth the effort.

 Questions & Answers